edreisMD/Altopilot/README.md

 ## Join the community

-Start by publishing your model or testing the models "Alt" there.
+Start by publishing your model, testing the models "Alt" there or contributing to the development.

-### 🏆 Publish your model "Alt" there!
+### 💡 Add your model

 If you are interested in having your model featuring on Altopilot fill this form:

 You will be given a dedicated folder on ./Altopilot/AIs, where you can write a README.md file to desribe your model and implement it following these instructions

-### 🛠️ Add website
+### 🎨 Add a website

 If you want Altopilot to work on a website (or work better on a website) please fill this form:

+### 💻 Contributing

+Altopilot needs your help, you can contribute not only with codding but also with feature designing, and documentation.
+If you are interested in contributing please see more information here.